wp-plugins/user-agent-displayer/readme.txt

 == Description ==

 this plug-in displays the Browser and Platform of user who commented in your blog. it is capable of determining the version of the borwser.it supports the following browsers and platforms.
-**Browsers:** Firefox, Microsoft IE, Opera, Safari, Chrome, Chromium, WebTV, Galeon, Konqueror, iCab, omniweb, Amaya, FireBird, Lunascape, Konqueror, Orca
+**Browsers:** Firefox, Microsoft IE, Opera, Opera Mini, Safari, Chrome, Chromium, WebTV, Galeon, iCab, omniweb, Amaya, FireBird, Maxthon, Avant, Camino, Shiira, Galeon, Epiphany, K-Meleon, Lunascape, Konqueror, Orca.
-**Platforms:** Windows, GNU/Linux, MacIntosh, OS/2, BeOS.
+**Platforms:** Windows, GNU/Linux, MacIntosh, OS/2, BeOS, Java.
 *this plugin is still in beta testing. use it at your own risk.*

 == Installation ==